Miss a day, miss a lot. Subscribe to The Defender's Top News of the Day. It's free.

 “We didn’t know what to do,” Gianni said.
 “It’s fatal.
 There’s no repairing what was going on.
 It’s like fast-acting dementia.
 It was a really sad thing, so scary, so insane and something [her] doctors hadn’t seen before.”

 Medical team says onset of CJD could be tied to COVID Vaccine

 Gianni said her mother’s medical team said the onset of CJD could be tied to the COVID vaccine.
-Dr. Andrea Folds, one of the internal medicine physicians from Aventura Hospital who oversaw Cohen’s case, wrote a case report, which will be submitted Sept.
+One of the internal medicine physicians from Aventura Hospital who oversaw Cohen’s case, wrote a case report, which will be submitted Sept.
 2 to American College of Physicians Journal.

-In a written statement to The Defender, Folds said:
+In a written statement to The Defender, the physician said:

 “This case identifies potential adverse events that could occur with the administration of the novel COVID-19 vaccine.
 Moreover, clinicians need to consider neurodegenerative diseases such as prion disease (e.g. sporadic Creutzfeldt-Jakob disease), autoimmune encephalitis, infection, non-epileptic seizure, toxic-metabolic disorders, etc. in their differential diagnoses when a patient presents with rapidly progressive dementia, particularly in the setting of recent vaccination.

 “Although there is currently no cure for sporadic Creutzfeldt-Jakob disease (sCJD), early diagnosis is crucial to avoid the unnecessary administration of empiric medications for suspected psychological or neurological disorders.